pniewiejski/algorithms-playground/data-structures/Heap/README.md

 A is not a valid heap.
 B is a valid heap.
 C is a so called **max-heap**, and D is a **min-heap**.

-Notice in example D how the values are spread across the data structure. **See that is is possible to have more than one element with the same value.** You can that heaps do not follow the rules of Binary Search Trees.
+Notice in example D how the values are spread across the data structure. **See that it is possible to have more than one element with the same value.** Heaps do not follow the rules of Binary Search Trees.

 ⚠️ FYI: Here I'm focusing mainly on binary heaps.